 After leaving Second City, Mochrie moved to Los Angeles and scored a spot on the original British version of the improvisational comedy show Whose Line Is It Anyway?.
 After appearing as a guest on one episode, Mochrie became a regular cast member and went on to perform on the show for seven seasons.
 When his old improv buddy, Ryan Stiles, began working on the American version of Whose Line, Mochrie was one of his first choices for the show’s cast.
 Hosted by Drew Carey, the show featured theater games and scriptless skits made up on the spot.
 The American version of the show ran for six years.

 Currently, Colin Mochrie’s net worth is estimated at $1 million USD.
 This estimate puts the Canadian actor’s earnings well below that of fellow comedians like Jerry Seinfeld ($950 million), Ellen DeGeneres ($500 million), and Adam Sandler ($420 million).

 Still, money isn’t everything.
-In addition to being one of the world’s renowned and beloved improvisers, the celeb has been honored with accolades like the Canadian Comedy award and Canada’s John Candy Award for Excellence in Comedy.
-Mochrie also won a Gemini Award and a Writers Guild of Canada award for This Hour Has 22 Minutes, one of Canada’s longest-running news satire shows.
+In addition to being one of the world’s renowned and beloved improvisers, the celeb has been honored with accolades like the Canadian Comedy award.
+As well as Canada’s John Candy Award for Excellence in Comedy.
+Mochrie also won a Gemini Award and a Writers Guild of Canada award for This Hour Has 22 Minutes.
+One of Canada’s longest-running news satire shows.